 I often find myself immersed in situations and conversations that throw me into a bit of a quandary.
 They make me think about race, and racial relations in the U.S., but especially here in Los Angeles, as well as my place within all this.
+This post is not meant to be politically correct, there is no agenda here, other than philosophy, so to speak.
 Here are just a handful of examples, since this type of stuff happens to me all the time:

 A few weeks back, my brother baptized his son.
 It was a traditional Catholic event and many of our cousins attended a reception at our house afterwards.
 During the reception, it was interesting to see many aunts and cousins, and to talk about our collective history.
 We talked about the “Gutierrez” last name, for example.
 My aunts always like to tout the fact that we have French and Spanish heritage.
 This got me thinking about how resilient tradition and religion are, although I personally, don’t always take part in all the rituals.
 More importantly, though, it got me thinking about my cultural heritage.

 I definitely appreciate my cultural heritage, and am glad to know I have an interesting, mixed background, like many Mexicans, Mexican-Americans, and South Americans do.
 But, I don’t think I am “Eurocentric”.
 I enjoy the mix that many post-colonial societies and culture offer.
 Personally, I try not to romanticize my indigenous or European heritage.
 I only wish that more people could understand this about Latino heritage.
 And I notice that many Latinos themselves romanticize or tout either their European or indigenous heritage.